Tongan castaways: Rescue

 After spotting the unkempt, naked boys through binoculars, Just David approached cautiously, as Warner had been told that serious criminals were sometimes marooned on remote islands.
-When the ship was close enough, Stephen dove in and swam to the boat, explaining himself in English.
+When the ship was close enough, Stephen dived in and swam to the boat, explaining himself in English.

 To verify their story, Warner radioed their names to Nukuʻalofa and after a 20-minute wait, was told, "You found them!
 These boys have been given up for dead.
 Funerals have been held.
 If it's them, this is a miracle!"

 Aftermath

 Upon later examination, all six boys were healthy.

 After an enormous celebration, the group was hired by Warner to crew a lobster boat.
 During the feasts, the families of the castaway boys promised to teach Warner the secrets of how and where to fish for the Pacific spiny lobster, and Warner was given a royal concession to trap the spiny lobster in Tongan waters as a reward for rescuing the group, befriending King Tāufaʻāhau Tupou IV.

-Warner learned the boys had been incarcerated for theft when they did not show up to a party he was holding to honour them.
+When the boys did not show up for a party Warner was holding in their honour, he learned they had been arrested because the owner of the stolen boat pressed charges against them.
 Warner then arranged with Channel 7 in Sydney to film their story; he used £150 (USD $203) from the sale of the rights to compensate the stolen boat's owner for its loss, and in return, the owner dropped the charges.

 The Channel 7 television crew sailed with Warner and the boys back to ʻAta to film a re-enactment of their story, The Castaways, which was broadcast in October 1966.
-Only one copy of the 1966 documentary survives today; it is available on YouTube.
+One 16 mm film copy of the 1966 documentary survives today; it is available on YouTube.

 Later documentaries and books

-In 2015 Spanish explorer Alvaro Cerezo spent 10 days on ʻAta island with Kolo Fekitoa, one of the castaways (by then in his mid-60s).
+In 2015, Spanish explorer Álvaro Cerezo spent 10 days on ʻAta island with Kolo Fekitoa, one of the castaways (by then in his mid-60s).
 The two men lived there alone and survived on coconuts, fish, and seabirds, exactly as the boys did back in 1965.
 In summer 2020, Cerezo released a documentary of his experience with Kolo and a book detailing the 15-month ordeal of the castaways.

-A trailer for the documentary was published on YouTube.

-In 2020, historian Rutger Bregman wrote about the castaways' civilized experiences in his book Humankind: A Hopeful History, as a rebuttal example to the fictional story, The Lord of the Flies, where a group of castaway boys on a deserted island descended into savagery.
+In 2020, historian Rutger Bregman wrote about the castaways' civilized experiences in his book Humankind: A Hopeful History, as a rebuttal example to the fictional story, Lord of the Flies, where a group of castaway boys on a deserted island descended into savagery.
 In addition, the film studio New Regency acquired the film rights for the boys' experience for a possible feature film.

+In popular culture

+In late September 2024, Finnish metal band Nightwish released a song on their album, Yesterwynde, called "The Children of 'Ata".
+The song reflects on humanity's resilience, symbolized by the survivors' will, hope, and wisdom to unite and survive.
+Its title is used as a metaphor for all people connected to the earth.